7span/vue-list/apps/docs/components/per-page/per-page.md

 # Components

-## Per Page
+## Overview

-- Display a pagination bar with clickable page numbers to allow users to navigate.
+- `v-list-per-page` component provides a pagination bar with clickable page numbers, allowing users to navigate through the list easily.
+- To utilize `v-list-per-page` component, integrate it within the **#default** slot of the wrapper component.

 <PerPage/>